Updates

 Enhanced Mode combines two complementary engines working in sequence:

-• Classifier Engine (Primary): A deep learning classifier trained on over 30,000,000 verified human music samples.
+• DetectX Engine (Primary): A deep learning engine trained on millions of verified human music samples.
 Optimized for near-zero false positives.
-If the Classifier Engine determines content is human, the verdict is trusted immediately.
+If the DetectX Engine determines content is human, the verdict is trusted immediately.

-• Reconstruction Engine (Secondary): Activates when the Classifier Engine score exceeds 90% threshold.
-Analyzes stem separation and reconstruction differentials to boost AI detection accuracy.
+• Verification Engine (Secondary): Activates when the DetectX Engine score exceeds the threshold.
+Performs multi-layer analysis to boost AI detection accuracy.

 Performance Characteristics